Notes for September 30-October 20

 A long, winding road to someplace

-And if there’s something I learned throughout the years, its that regardless of where and how things are going, the key is figuring out what you’re accomplishing.
+And if there’s something I learned throughout the years, it’s that regardless of where and how things are going, the key is figuring out what you’re accomplishing.

 Impact